jimzhang629/Tetrode-Spinner/README.md

 # Tetrode-Spinner
-Description of how to make a tetrode spinner without yielding to the corporate agenda
+Make a more affordable tetrode spinner to spin your electrodes together without giving in to Big Neuro